 This song brought tears to my eyes with its beautiful lyrics and message.

 This song is much different from Rise Against's usual stuff, and it is by far Rise Against's best.
 The guitar, Tim's voice, and the lyrics are what make this song so powerful.

 This song is sad because it is true.
 War is depicted as cool and awesome when really, it is everything but that.
 This shows a soldier learning this the hard way.
 No one sees the dark side of war.
 "Is that all they see?
 Just medals and scars.
 So damn proud of me."

 This is personally my saddest song.

-During the last verse when that line comes (I don't want to spoil), better hear it yourself, you will be stunned!
-It's not at the top because people doesn't know about about this song and Immortal Technique.
-Another sad song by him is 'You never know'
+During the last verse, when that line comes (I don't want to spoil it), you'd better hear it yourself.
+You will be stunned!
+It's not at the top because people don't know about this song and Immortal Technique.
+Another sad song by him is You Never Know.

-Every time I hear this song I cry my eyes out.
+Every time I hear this song, I cry my eyes out.
 I've lost both of my parents, but this reminds me of my mom.
 We didn't have a perfect relationship, and I always felt that I wasn't good enough.
 As I get older, I realize that she was trying her best.
 I didn't always understand her.
 The lines in the song: